makohda/IDRC_first_step_course_2018/README.md

 fast**q** is a extended format for sequence data.
 It has both sequence letter and quality score, which is each encoded with a single ASCII character for brevity.
 Here, you can see,
+(zless has almost same function with less, but it can work with compressed file.)
 `$ zless DRR006760_chr1_1.fastq.gz`

     @DRR006760.35495851/1